 Ex-serving personnel who do not have certificates of service or other supporting documentation, should not contact Central Army Records Office, Navy records or RAAF records.
 Their applications should be submitted to DH&A, who will contact the service archives on behalf of applicants.

-Reserve members must sumbit an application to DH&A. Reservists should have their application certified by their current Commanding Officer as this will expedite the assessment process.
+Reserve members must submit an application to DH&A. Reservists should have their application certified by their current Commanding Officer as this will expedite the assessment process.

 Reserve members, who have previously been awarded a long service award for fifteen or more years service will still need to apply.
 This is essential to ensure current contact/address details are recorded by DH&A for dispatch of the medal.

 Web page last updated 19 March, 2014